-File hello world.ml
+File hello\world.ml

 '''

 ( The traditional 'Hello world!' plugin.

 It contains one boolean state [Enabled] which can be set by the

 command line option "-hello".

 When this option is set it just pretty prints a message on the standard

 output. )

 ( Register the new plug-in "Hello World" and provide access to some plug-in

 dedicated features. )

 module Self =

 Plugin.
 Register

 (struct

 |et name = "Hello world"

 let shortname = "hello"

-let descr = "The famous 'Hello world' plugin"
+Let \operatorname{descr} = "The famous 'Hello world' plugin"

 end)

 ( Register the new Frama-C option "-hello". )

 module Enabled =

-Self.False
+Self.
+False

 (struct

 let option name = "-hello"

 let descr = "pretty print \"Hello world!\""

 end)

-( Print 'Hello World!' whenever the option is set. )

-let run () = if Enabled.get () then Self.result "Hello world!"
+let print () = Self.result "Hello world!"

 ( The code below is not mandatory: you can ignore it in a first reading.
 It

 provides an API for the plug-in, so that the function [run] is callable by

+another plug-in and journalized: first, each plug-in can call [Dynamic.get

 '''

-Both files are distributed within Frama-C and they are available from the directory src/dummy/hello\world of the source distribution.
+&lt;sup>2Both files are distributed within Frama-C and they are available from the directory src/dummy/hello\world of the source distribution.